Best Instagram apps to use for a knockout feed

 Any Instagrammer worth their likes is meticulously picky about camera apps and photo editors, but a knockout account takes even more than good photography.
-With the apps on this list, you can put together creative layouts, see how new photos will look in your feed, add artsy fonts to your stories, turn live photos into videos — in other words, start instagramming like a pro.
+With the apps on this list, you can put together creative layouts, see how new photos will look in your feed, add artsy fonts to your stories, turn live photos into videos — in other words, take your Instagram to a whole new level.
 Some of the apps offer in-app purchases, others will cost you a few dollars to download, but all are worth your while.

-So here are the best apps to Instagram like a pro
+So here are the best apps to up your Insta game

 Preview: An Instagram theme app

 Simply posting great photos doesn’t cut it — you also need a fantastic feed.
 And if there’s one app that helps you meet impossible Instagram feed goals, it’s Preview.
 Connect your account, upload the photos you’re planning to post, and then drag them around until you’re happy with the look.
 That alone is enough to love Preview, but it has even more helpful features like post scheduling, editing, and hashtag research.

 Gemini Photos: An app for those who have too many pics